vesoft-inc/nebula-docs/docs/manual-EN/3.build-develop-and-administration/4.account-management-statements/LDAP.md

     ```

 2. Put the `auth_ldap.so` file in the shared directory of the installation path.
-3. Create a shadow account to install the plugin.
+3. Create a shadow account to install the `auth_ldap` plugin.

     Login to **Nebula Graph** as root with password `nebula` and the `auth_type` is `password`: